Permutation tests using arbitrary permutation distributions: Connections to the literature

 Comparing to the invalid p-value $P = \frac{\sum_{\sigma \in S} \One{T(X_\sigma)\geq T(X)}}{|S|}$ considered in~\eqref{eqn:pvalue_subset}, we can easily see the distinction: for a randomization test, the observed statistic is $T(X_{\sigma_{\textnormal{asgn}}})$ for a randomly drawn $\sigma_{\textnormal{asgn}}\sim\textnormal{Unif}(S)$, while in the permutation test in~\eqref{eqn:pvalue_subset}, the observed statistic is $T(X)$ (i.e., using the {\em fixed} permutation $\textnormal{Id}$ in place of a randomly drawn $\sigma_{\textnormal{asgn}}$).
 For this reason, the randomization test p-value in~\eqref{eqn:pvalue_subset_randomization_test} is valid, while the permutation test calculation in~\eqref{eqn:pvalue_subset} is not valid in general.

-Now we again consider \citet{hemerik2018exact}'s method using a fixed subset, given in~\eqref{eqn:pvalue_subset_corrected}.
-This test is a permutation test, not a randomization test---the observed data $X$, and its corresponding statistic $T(X)$, do not arise from a random treatment assignment.
+Now we again consider \citet{hemerik2018exact}'s method using a fixed subset.
+This test~\eqref{eqn:pvalue_subset_corrected} is a permutation test, not a randomization test---the observed data $X$, and its corresponding statistic $T(X)$, do not arise from a random treatment assignment.
 More generally, our proposed test~\eqref{eqn:pvalue_general_distribution} using an arbitrary distribution $q$ on $\Scal_n$ is again a permutation test rather than a randomization test---that is, the observed data is given by $X$ itself, not by a randomly chosen treatment assignment $X_{\sigma_{\textnormal{asgn}}}$ for $\sigma_{\textnormal{asgn}}\sim q$.
-Nonetheless, we are able to produce a valid p-value without assuming an underlying group structure on the permutations considered by the test.
+Nonetheless, we are able to produce a valid p-value without assuming an underlying group structure or uniform sampling for the permutations considered by the test.